 Marquette real estate majors receive an education that is grounded in the Jesuit tradition.
-It seeks to provide the real estate community not only with innovative and effective professionals, but also with ethically committed decision-makers who understand their accountability to current and future users of developed space.
+It seeks to provide the real estate community not only with innovative and effective professionals, but more importantly with ethically committed decision-makers who understand their accountability to current and future users of developed space.

 As a real estate major, you'll be exposed to the many firms that surround Marquette — from national life insurance companies and banks to commercial property management firms and real estate development and brokerage companies — whose members advise and collaborate with Marquette's chair in real estate, creating fertile ground for your own growth as a real estate professional.

 Marquette's program keeps the emphasis on real estate where it belongs: on practical applications, not just theory.
 Real estate majors will learn how to apply principles of market analysis, financing and development with respect to commercial real estate — literally building from the ground up in some cases.
 And because you'll graduate as an applied decision-maker, not just a number cruncher, you'll already have the skills employers demand.

 - Commercial Real Estate Finance